jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Automated tests aren’t about testing the code.
 They’re about specifying and preserving behavior.
 I can document behavior, assumptions, invariants, etc. via an automated test.
 They will be confirmed each time the tests are executed.
 Any deviation will be immediately obvious in a failing test.

 A failed automated test indicates an inconsistency between the test and implementation.
 The inconsistency is usually due to a recently updated implementation that violates a behavior, assumption or invariant.
 Or sometimes it may be a new or updated test.
-When failing, either the implementation or the test must be updated to resolve the inconsistency whether it’s new code that violates a behavior/assumption/invariant, or the behavior, et al., that no longer applies for an outdated test.
+When failing, either the implementation or the test must be updated to resolve the inconsistency whether it’s new code that violates a behavior, et al., or the behavior, et al., that no longer applies for an outdated test.

 Regardless, the failing test cannot be ignored.
 This automated inconsistency verification is something our volumes of tree-killing analysis and design documents could never do.